Section 3: Selection Process

 3.3 Business Opportunities

-Following the Statewide Selection Process, applicants will be notified which facilities, if any, that they were recommended for.
-The vendor will then be sent a Business Opportunity Decision form to verify their decision.
-This form must be returned and received by the BEP Compliance Officer no later than three business days from the date the vendor received it.
-Failure to respond within this period may result in the Division's withdrawal of its offer.
+Following the Statewide Selection Process, applicants will be notified which facilities, if any, for which they were recommended.
+The applicant will then be sent a Business Opportunity Decision form to verify their decision.
+This form must be returned and received by the BEP Compliance Officer no later than three business days from the date the applicant received it.
+Failure to respond within this period may result in the DBS withdrawal of its offer.

 3.4 Vendor Residence Vicinity Requirement

-The Division reserves the right to ask the licensee to verify proof of their new residential address by providing any two (2) of the following documents:
+The DBS reserves the right to ask the licensee or vendor to verify proof of their new residential address by providing any two (2) of the following documents:

 3.5 Outstanding Debt Prohibition

-Licensed operators may not be permitted to apply for posted business opportunities, or sign a Licensed Operator Facility Agreement (LOFA), either a Permanent Type I LOFA or a Temporary Type II LOFA, if they have any current outstanding debt owed to the BEP Program.
-This includes working capital shortage from any previous facility or any money owed to the BEP for any reason.
+Licensees and vendors may not be permitted to apply for posted business opportunities or sign a Licensed Operator Facility Agreement (LOFA), either a Permanent Type I LOFA or a Temporary Type II LOFA, if they have any current outstanding debt owed to the BEP Program.
+This includes working capital shortage from any previous facility, or any money owed to the BEP for any reason.

 3.6 Selection Cycle Application Instructions

-All applications for any of the posted business opportunities may be mailed, faxed, emailed, or delivered by hand as long as the following deadline submittal requirements are met.
+All applications for any of the posted business opportunities may be mailed, faxed, emailed, or delivered by hand if the following deadline submittal requirements are met.
 All applications regardless of transmittal method should be sent to the attention of the BEP Compliance Officer in Tallahassee.
-An Application may be mailed or delivered by hand to the following address:
+An application may be mailed or delivered by hand to the following address:

 Division of Blind Services